Merchant cash advance marketing guidelinesPrivate preview

 - Though personal guarantees still aren’t required for Stripe Capital loans, personal guarantees are established with beneficial owners of users as part of accepting MCA financing.
 Any representations that the Capital program doesn’t require a personal guarantee should be removed.

-Stripe Capital offers financing types that include loans and merchant cash advances.
-All financing requests are subject to a final review prior to approval.
-Stripe Capital loans are issued by Celtic Bank, powered by Stripe.
-YouLend provides Stripe Capital merchant cash advances.
+US | Stripe Capital offers financing types that include loans and merchant cash advances.
+All financing applications are subject to review prior to approval.
+In the US, Stripe Capital loans are issued by Celtic Bank, and YouLend provides Stripe Capital merchant cash advances.
+See your Dashboard for the terms of your offer. | celtic_ or youlend_ |

 Description of financing product differences